Survey respondents want to train but workload and budgets are obstructions

 What is your honest opinion about your job?
 Your salary?
 Your boss?

 Every fall for 12 years, Global Knowledge has surveyed thousands of IT professionals on key topics such as salary, skill development, certifications, job satisfaction and more.
-The resulting data makes up a majority of our annual IT Skills and Salary Report (2019 edition to be released later this year), which provides a wide-ranging and detailed snapshot of the industry.
+The resulting data makes up a majority of our annual IT Skills and Salary Report, which provides a wide-ranging and detailed snapshot of the industry.

 And each year, we are struck by the honesty of our survey respondents in the open field sections.
 These comments don’t always make the final report, so we want to spotlight some of the more thoughtful and opinionated ones here.
 The strongest sentiments this year revolved around skills gaps, leadership, training inhibitors and certification value.